Oil markets tense on Middle East crisis, U.S.-China trade spat

 The Chinese Commerce Ministry also said there had been no bilateral negotiations with the United States on the trade frictions.

-Although markets are tense, supplies remain ample especially due to the United States.
+Although markets were tense, supplies remain ample especially due to the United States, and analysts said this would likely weigh on prices at some point.

+“Geopolitical events could keep prices elevated above $70 Brent in April and May, but our balances suggest a high likelihood of a downward correction in 2H18,” Barclays bank said.

+Barclays said it expected Brent to average $63 per barrel in 2018 and $60 in 2019.
+For WTI, the bank forecast prices of $58 and $55 a barrel for this year and next.

 U.S. crude oil inventories rose by 3.3 million barrels to 428.64 million barrels.